ubisofter/chuckJokes/README.md

 - Random Chuck Norris Jokes API (Open) [Сhucknorris.io](https://api.chucknorris.io/)

 ## 🍰 Contribution
 If you'd like to contribute to the Chuck Jokes App, feel free to create a pull request.
-We welcome any contributions!
+I'm welcome any contributions!

-## 📃 License open
+## 📃 MIT License

 ## Created with ❤️ with the support of Chuck Norris.